- Some types of EC (Plan B One-Step™and Next Choice®) are available over-the-counter (without a prescription), for young women.

 Does emergency contraception (EC) have any side effects?

 EC is tolerated well and side effects are usually absent or mild.
-A few percent of women may have nausea, dizziness; headache and/or stomach pain, temporary irregular menstrual periods, and breast tenderness with Plan B One Step™, Next Choice® or ella™.
+The most common side effects include nausea and irregular bleeding.
+Other less common side effects may include: vomiting, breast tenderness, fatigue, dizziness, headache, and menstrual cramps.
 Some women may complain of moderate nausea and vomiting if regular birth control pills are used (for EC).
 Side effects from emergency contraception (when using regular birth control pills) most often go away after 1-2 days.
 There are over-the-counter medicines you can get such as (Dramamine II or Bonine) for nausea.

 Where can I get emergency contraception?